Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Summary and Recommendations

 If the above recommendations are followed, the necessary documentation for reproducibility related to coordinate transforms will be simplified.
 For example, if an author or software package used the standard dataset described in section~\ref{sect:reference-dataset} for a transform, only the standard dataset is needed for reproducibility.
 Similarly, if one or more SPICE kernels are used, each with a unique DOI and stored in a permanent generalized repository, only the DOIs are needed to retrieve the kernels.
 In this case, these DOIs and the version of the SPICE software library used are sufficient for reproducibility.

-In the absence of these options, we recommend the following.
+We recommend the following for general software and data documentation.

-\begin{itemize} \item Software package developers provide documentation on implementation choices (e.g., model used for obliquity).
+\begin{itemize} \item Software package developers provide documentation on implementation choices (e.g., model used for obliquity and its parameters).
 If data from an external resource is used, for example, if the IGRF coefficients are dynamically downloaded, the user should have an option to easily view the data used, so that, if necessary, the values used can be documented in a publication.
-Software should have a DOI for each version so that the version used can be referenced rather than only a top-level DOI.
-Additional software citation recommendations are given in \citeA{Jackson2012} and \citeA{Smith2016}. \item Data providers should ensure that metadata associated with ephemerides and variables that are transformed include details about the software version used for the transforms or the data used for the transform, such as SPICE kernels.
-The metadata description should be validated by having a third party assess whether it contains sufficient information to re-implement the transform. \item Paper authors include the version of software, a DOI for that version if available, and options passed to the transform function.
-If SPICE kernels are used, they should be provided as supplementary material if they are not otherwise citable and online, or posted to a general repository (e.g., Zenodo).
+Software should have a DOI for each major version, so the version used can be referenced rather than just a top-level DOI.
+Additional software citation recommendations are given in \citeA{Jackson2012}, \citeA{Smith2016}, and \cite{Stall2023}{\citeA{Stall2023}}.

+\item Data providers ensure that metadata associated with positions and variables that are transformed include details about the software version used for the transforms or the data used for the transform, such as SPICE kernels.
+The metadata description should be validated by having a third party assess whether it contains sufficient information to re-implement the transform.

+\item When data are provided that have been transformed to a reference frame that depends on a magnetic field model (such as the IGRF model), data are also provided in a frame such as GEI/J2000 or ECI/J2000.
+The motivation is the variability in the implementation of the field model.

+\item Paper authors include the version of software, a DOI for that version if available, and the options passed to the transform function.
+If SPICE kernels are used, they should be permanently publicly accessible and citable with a version-specific identifier.

 \end{itemize}